XAdanM/XAdamM.github.io/content/posts/avatar.md

 Billiam: *Squirrelvatar: The Last Acornbender*

-Lalani: The animated show for eight-year-olds.
+Lalani: (dismissive) The animated show for eight-year-olds.

 Billiam: Well, when you put it that way—